 You’ll want to address a smoke smell immediately.

-What should you do if heater smells like burning dust?
+What should you do if your heater smells like burning dust?

 Dust and dirt collect in your air ducts all the time, even when the furnace isn’t in use.
 When you turn your furnace on for the first time each year, this collected dust has to burn off.